UPDATE (11.02.2019): Post revised for clarity. Some images updated. New images added.

 Unfortunately, addressing these conflicts is not trivial. vanshnookenraggen explored some of these difficulties at length while discussing his plan; in his plan, the R runs to Astoria and the N, running via 63rd Street, replaces the R in Queens.
-Honestly, I don’t think it’s a bad plan; however, for the purposes of NYTIP, sending both the N and the Q via SAS allows for building both the Cross-Harlem and Bronx extensions of SAS Phase 2 (future post).
+Honestly, I don’t think it’s a bad plan.
+However, sending both the N and the Q via SAS allows for building both the Cross-Harlem and Bronx extensions of SAS Phase 2 (future post).

 Reroute R trains via Astoria to Ditmars Blvd.

 Rerouting the R addresses the loss of the N beyond the rush hour.
-With the R and W now fully contiguous, NYTIP contemplates eliminating the W designation and simply running these trains as R trains.
+With the R and W now fully contiguous under NYTIP, all W trains can run as R trains.
 Taken together with the South Brooklyn de-interlining previously discussed, the R will no longer conflict with any other lines, allowing for significant service increases.
 If necessary, select R trains can terminate at Whitehall Street to preserve regularity.

 Building this yard solves the storage space issue, and building it inside the Con Edison property mitigates residential impacts.
 Importantly, this investment also serves as an anchor for the oft-discussed Astoria line extension to LaGuardia Airport.
 Although Governor Cuomo’s proposed LaGuardia AirTrain keeps chugging along, it does not obviate the need for the Astoria extension.
 I’ll discuss this further in a future post.